makeyourownmaker/ParametricWeatherModel/README.md

   * Temperature range checks start at -150 F and end at 150 F (-100 C and 66 C)
     * This wide range of input values may not be compatible with all the parameterization scheme assumptions
   * Will not work over water, snow ...

+## Development Stage

+The repository is slowly maturing.
+It contains some limitations, hardcoded parameters and possibly errors.
+Please file an issue if you find a problem.

 ## Roadmap